wso2/docs-is/en/docs/guides/access-delegation/try-device-flow.md

     </tbody>
     </table>

-    The client (the device) initiates this request to the authorization server.
-In the response, the client receives a **device code**, a **user code**, and a **verification URI**.
-The client starts polling the **/token** endpoint of the authorization server using the **decice_code** at an interval as specified in the response.

 2. From a device with no input constraints, access the <code>verification_uri</code> and enter the user code.

+    !!! info
         You can alternatively access the <code>verification_uri_complete</code> link obtained in the response.

     ![device-code-enter]({{base_path}}/assets/img/using-wso2-identity-server/device-code-enter.jpg)

-3. Click **Continue**.
-If the user code is correct, you will be prompted to enter your credentials.

-    ![device-username-password]({{base_path}}/assets/img/using-wso2-identity-server/device-username-password.jpg)
+3. Click **Continue** to proceed.

     !!! info
+        -   If the user code is correct, you are prompted to enter your credentials.
-        A user code is for one time use only.
+        -   Note that the user code is for one-time use only.
 If your code is expired or if you have entered a wrong user code, get a new user code by following the previous steps.

+    ![device-username-password]({{base_path}}/assets/img/using-wso2-identity-server/device-username-password.jpg)

-4. Once you log in successfully, you will be redirected to the configured callback URL of the service provider.
+4. Once you log in successfully, you are redirected to the configured callback URL of the service provider.

     ![device-scopes]({{base_path}}/assets/img/using-wso2-identity-server/device-scopes.jpg)

-5. The client, who has been polling the **/token** endpoint, receives the access token and the refresh token.
-To try this, open a terminal window and send the following token request to the authorization server.
+    The client, who has been polling the **/token** endpoint, receives the access token and the refresh token.

+5. Open a terminal window and send the following token request to the authorization server.

     <table>
     <tbody>